Four Fast Fixes from the Dollar Store

-A set of four 3/4-inch rolls of different colored electrical tape costs $1.25 at the dollar store.
-Simply cut a small piece of colored tape to wrap around each end of a cord, using a different color for each different electronic.
-Be sure to use the same color tape for each separate piece of your laptop or computer cord.
+A set of four 3/4-inch rolls of different coloured electrical tape costs $1.25 at the dollar store.
+Simply cut a small piece of coloured tape to wrap around each end of a cord, using a different colour for each different electronic.
+Be sure to use the same colour tape for each separate piece of your laptop or computer cord.

 For example, you could use red tape to designate the cord(s) for the computer, yellow for the printer and a piece of green tape on the telephone cord.
 Then put a small piece of each color tape used on a plain piece of paper, label them accordingly and tape it to your desk.
 The next time you want to take your laptop on the road, youll know exactly which plug to pull.

 3. The three magnets that are meant to hold a shower curtain liner in place against a metal tub are often not enough to keep sections of it from billowing out toward you and getting in the way while youre trying to shower.